 Bodo also has an important place in modern history; during the Cold War it was a base for NATO planes keeping a watch on Russia.
 Now the best thing to watch is the nearby Saltstraumen Maelstrom, a mind-boggling shifting of 400 million cubic feet of water from one fjord to another.
 Try to find that anywhere else!

 As we pulled from the port I finally realized why the Inuit have over forty words for snow, it all depends on the shade and sunlight.

 Magic Ice, Mystical Islands

 We cross the open waters on our departure from Trondheim and head for the dramatic Nordland and a stop at the Lofoten Islands.
 The decks of the Lofoten Wall with its dramatic glacier-carved peaks make for a terrific time to sit silently and just get lost it its beauty.

-As the ship pulled into the islands main entry in Svolvaer, the ice-crusted fishing boats look eerie with bright lights shimmering through the lightly falling snow.
-Instead of a stroll in the cold we opted for an Svolvaer winter treat, the Magic Ice Bar.
+As the ship pulled into the island’s main entry in Svolvaer, the ice-crusted fishing boats look eerie with bright lights shimmering through the lightly falling snow.
+Instead of a stroll in the cold, we opted for a Svolvaer winter treat, the Magic Ice Bar.
 Seven ice sculptors from around the world create magical ice carvings, even the bar and glasses are made of ice.

 Like a parting gift from the Norse Gods, an announcement came over the speakers during dinner that the Aurora Borealis, elusive up until now, was making an appearance.
 Passengers rushed topside to see the shimmering green gasses in the night sky.
 I never thought I would see anything so wondrous.
 I could only hope that it would happen again.